EXECUTIVE - Biographies

 As a Regional Manager for East Africa for a couple of years he lived in Dar Es Salaam in Tanzania and supervised geophysical land and marine projects in the region.
 Following his tenure in Africa he moved to the United Arab Emirates where he managed a project on the Oman border which was the first shallow water marine and land seismic project in the Emirate of Ras al Khaimah.
 After spending time in the region visiting other countries such as Yemen, Oman and Qatar where he was marketing and scouting future geophysical projects.

-After spending over a year in the Middle East he was relocated to Singapore where he worked in the far east region and spend 2 years in Bangladesh as a Country Manager looking after projects for large multinational organizations such as Chevron amongst others.
+After spending over a year in the Middle East he was relocated to Singapore where he worked in the far east region and spend 2 years in Bangladesh as a Country Manager looking after projects for large multinational organizations such as Chevron among others.
 In between projects in Bangladesh he completed a shallow water marine project in Suriname in South America.

 Brian thoroughly enjoys Geomatics and all the diverse areas and regions and the variety of projects it presents.
 He has chosen Geomatics for its challenges and the satisfaction of working outdoors and with leading edge technologies.
 Over the years he has mentored many people in various areas of Geomatics who have since gone on to remain in the Geomatics Industry.